 Solution: Flexible DOOH platforms

-If you decide to utilize an outdoor display to really catch people's attention, such as a PSA campaign on COVID-19 safety guidelines, there's a chance that the content will need to be changed if new information surfaces.
+If you decide to utilize an outdoor display to really catch people's attention, such as a PSA campaign on health safety guidelines, there's a chance that the content will need to be changed if new information surfaces.

 Editing physical media is a time-consuming process, and would also require a crew of workers to remove and replace the existing signage.
 On the other hand, the digital nature of DOOH offers a simple and efficient way to update your creative at any point during a campaign.